crypto101/book/complete-cryptosystems.rst

 ~~~~~~~~~~~

 OTR messaging is a protocol for securing instant messaging communication
-between people:cite:`borisov:otr`.
+between people :cite:`borisov:otr`.
 It intends to be the
 online equivalent of a private, real-life conversation.
 It encrypts
 messages, preventing eavesdroppers from reading them.
 It also
 authenticates peers to each other, so they know who they're talking to.